 The highlight of Stephanie's teaching career was winning an individual Open University Teaching Award for Excellence in Supporting Students in 2019, and being the OU's nominee for an AdvanceHE National Teaching Fellowship.

 Stephanie's current research focuses principally on marriage and 'wedding celebrancy'.
-Her 2018 article in Child and Family Law Quarterly on the content of civil marriage ceremonies in England, which she co-wrote with Professor Rebecca Probert, presents and discusses the results of a ground-breaking investigation into the vows and rituals that couples request, and registrars permit, in civil ceremonies.
+Her 2018 article in Child and Family Law Quarterly (CFLQ) on the content of civil marriage ceremonies in England, which she co-wrote with Professor Rebecca Probert, presents and discusses the results of a ground-breaking investigation into the vows and rituals that couples request, and registrars permit, in civil wedding ceremonies.

-She wrote the 12 Introductory Steps to Law, a set of online materials designed for students who begin their Law studies at Level 2.
+She wrote the 12 Introductory Steps to Law, a set of online materials designed for students who begin their Law studies at OU Level 2 (FHEQ Level 5).
 The Steps provide essential basic knowledge of the legal system of England and Wales, and the established correlation between students' study of the Steps and their academic success in Level 2 modules was the main reason for Stephanie's 2019 Individual Teaching Award for Excellence in Supporting Students.
 The first Step is publicly available, free of charge, on OpenLearn.
 Stephanie's article about the Steps, which was published in The Law Teacher in 2018, illustrates the symbiosis between her research and teaching interests.
 In June 2020, this article was one of four chosen from the last 10 years of The Law Teacher to be made freely available online, in order to support legal academics who had to move to online teaching during the pandemic.

-Stephanie supervises a PhD student who is researching the Court of Protection's role in end-of-life decision-making for people with prolonged disorders of consciousness.
+Stephanie is the Lead Supervisor for a PhD student who is researching the Court of Protection's role in end-of-life decision-making for people with prolonged disorders of consciousness.

-Stephanie is responsible for all the module and assessment guides that support students through their LLB studies.
+Stephanie is responsible for all the module- and qualification-level guides that support students through their LLB studies.
 She also has ownership of two Law websites – Law Study Home and Law Postgraduate Home – that are available to everyone who can access the OU intranet.

 Stephanie's University-wide responsibilities include membership of the Human Research Ethics Committee and the Referencing Project Implementation Group, and she is the Law School's academic lead for decisions relating to the recognition of potential students' prior learning.